 (ii) Class I

 Grapefruit and pummelos in this class must be of good quality.
-They must be characteristic of the variety.
+They must be characteristic of the variety and/or commercial type.

 The following slight defects, however, may be allowed, provided these do not affect the general appearance of the produce, the quality, the keeping quality and presentation in the package: